honzabilek4/honzabilek4/README.md

 ---
 ### 🛠️ What I Work On
-- **Localization & Automation** – Improving translation workflows, MT automation, and integrations at [Localazy](https://localazy.com).
+- **Localization & Automation** – Improving translation workflows, MT automation, and integrations at @localazy.
 - **Data & Analytics** – Building data pipelines, analytics workflows, and automation with BigQuery and dbt.
 - **Product Discovery** – Driving the product team to explore problems and launch useful solutions.